 This chapter gives the security functional requirements and the security assurance requirements for the TOE.
 Some security functional requirements represent extensions to [2].

-Operations for assignment, selection and refinement have been made and are designated by an underline (e.g. none), in addition, where operations that were uncompleted in the PP [4] are also identified by italic underlined type.
+Operations for assignment, selection and refinement have been made and are designated by an underline (e.g. none), in addition, where operations that were uncompleted in the PP [5] are also identified by italic underlined type.
 The TOE security assurance requirements statement given in section 6.2 is drawn from the security assurance components from Common Criteria part 3 [3].

-The definition of the subjects "Manufacturer", "Personalization Agent", "Basic Inspection System" and "Terminal" used in the following chapter is given in section 3.2.
-Note, that all these subjects are acting for homonymous external entities.
-All used objects are defined in section 9.
-The operations "write", "read", "modify", and "disable read access" are used in accordance with the general linguistic usage.
-The operations "transmit", "receive" and "authenticate" are originally taken from [2].
+The definition of the subjects "Manufacturer", "Personalization Agent", "Extended Inspection System", "Country Verifying Certification Authority", "Document Verifier" and "Terminal" used in the following chapter is given in section 3.2.
+Note that all these subjects are acting for homonymous external entities.
+All used objects are defined either in section 9 or in the following table.
+The operations "write", "modify", "read" and "disable read access" are used in accordance with the general linguistic usage.
+The operations "store", "create", "transmit", "receive", "establish communication channel", "authenticate" and "reauthenticate" are originally taken from [2].
+The operation "load" is synonymous to "import" used in [2].